zooniverse/panoptes/README.md

 There are multiple options for setting up a testing environment:

-0. Run it entirely from within docker-compose:
+1. Run it entirely from within docker-compose:

+  1. Run `docker-compose build` to build the panoptes container.
+  0. Install the gem dependencies for the application
+    + Run: `docker-compose run --rm --entrypoint="bundle install" panoptes`
   0. Create config files if you don't already have them, run `docker-compose run --rm -e RAILS_ENV=test --entrypoint="bundle exec rake configure:local" panoptes`
-    0. To create the testing database, run `docker-compose run --rm -e RAILS_ENV=test --entrypoint="bundle exec rake db:setup" panoptes`.
+  0. To create the testing database, run `docker-compose run --rm -e RAILS_ENV=test --entrypoint="bundle exec rake db:setup" panoptes`
-    0. Run the full spec suite `docker-compose run -T --rm -e RAILS_ENV=test --entrypoint="bundle exec rspec" panoptes`.
-Note: this will be slow.
-Use rspec focus set or specify the spec you want to run, e.g. `docker-compose run -T --rm -e RAILS_ENV=test --entrypoint="rspec path/to/spec/file.rb" panoptes`
+  0. Run the full spec suite `docker-compose run -T --rm -e RAILS_ENV=test --entrypoint="bundle exec rspec" panoptes` noting that running all tests is slow.
+    + Use rspec focus keyword in your specs or specify the spec you want to run, e.g. `docker-compose run -T --rm -e RAILS_ENV=test --entrypoint="rspec path/to/spec/file.rb" panoptes`

 0. Use parts of docker-compose manually and wire them up manually to create a testing environment.